Criminology and Justice Policy, PhD—Advanced Entry

 The doctoral program in criminology and justice policy at the School of Criminology and Criminal Justice at Northeastern University seeks to prepare students for professional and research careers in criminal justice, criminology, and related fields by applying multidisciplinary and comparative social science to understand, predict, and explain crime and contribute to the development of public policy within urban communities.
 Using an active-learning approach, the school seeks to develop its students intellectually and ethically, while providing them with a keen appreciation for the complexities of crime and public and private efforts to make communities safer and to ensure justice.

-The program is full-time and is small and student-centered.
-It is expected that students entering with a master's degree will be able to complete the program in three to five years.
+The program is full time and is small and student centered.
+Students may enter the program with either a bachelor's degree or a master's degree.
+It is expected that students entering will be able to complete the program in three to five years.

 Year one in the doctoral program offers students an opportunity to obtain a broad foundational knowledge in the discipline: two semesters of criminological theory, two semesters of statistics, and one semester of advanced research methods.
 To ensure that all students have mastered the foundational material emphasized across the required courses for the PhD program and can successfully integrate theory, research, and policy, all PhD students take a “foundations” qualifying examination at the end of their first year in the doctoral program.